nimishaagarwal626/Ou-Pokemon/README.md

 ------ Testing -------
 By using this command, python3 -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. pokemonou.proto,
 proto will generate 2 files, pokemonou_pb2_grpc.py and pokemonou_pb2.py which will contain the stubs that i will be implemnting on the pokemon and trainers which will send the input for Captured Moves and Board rpc functions and server will respond to them.

+------ First version logging ------
+Taking the trainer and pokemon emoji list through a text file and assigning random emojis to the pokemons and trainers.
+When user gives board size, number of pokemons and number of trainers in input it gets saved in the contents.txt file and we use that file in the server.py to create the board using numpy.empty() method.

+To Note: For now initializing the array elements as none, later as the functionality develops, will update those.